NIK-VOLO/NIK-VOLO/README.md

 👋 Hi, I'm Nikita (@NIK-VOLO)

-I am a software engineer, data analyst, robotics programmer, and eager student aspiring to explore software engineering, data science, and advanced machine learning in more detail.
+I am a software engineer, data analyst, and robotics programmer.

-I have attained a B.S. degree in Computer Science from Rutgers University, where I primarily worked on command-line projects and software with GUI.
-I'm continuing to expand my skills in the software engineering and data science fields through self-study of the following topics:
+I have attained a Bachelor of Science in Computer Science from Rutgers University, where I primarily worked on command-line, AI, and software projects.
+I'm continuing to expand my skills in software engineering and data science through self-study of the following topics:
-- Software best practices, methodologies, and frameworks (applied to projects)
+- Software best practices, methodologies, and frameworks
 - Predictive modeling
 - Computer vision
-- Front-end development
+- Full-stack development

+I'm eager to work alongside other ambitious developers who wish to continuously learn and innovate!

 Contact me:
 www.linkedin.com/in/nikita-volodin-8b34431b9